-Students who have already taken Personal Wellness do not need to take DWB.
-Students who have earned an unsatisfactory grade in Personal Wellness and wish to retake the course, can retake Personal Wellness or DWB.
-A grade earned in DWB will automatically replace the grade previously earned in Personal Wellness.
+Students who have already taken HPELS 1010 Personal Wellness or HPELS 1059 lecture and lab and received satisfactory grades do not need to take HPELS 1020 and 1030 courses.
+Student who have earned an unsatisfactory grade in HPELS 1010 or HPELS 1059 and wish to retake the course, shouls sign up for HPELS 1020 and 1030 courses.
+A new grade will automatically replace the grade previously earned.
 Please note that DWB is a 2 credit hour course whereas Personal Wellness is 3 credit hours.
-The student's GPA will be recalculated accordingly.
+The student's GPA will be recalcuated accordingly.
+Students who failed either a HPELS 1059 lecture or HPELS 1059 lab, should retake only the failed component, lecture or lab, respectively (not both).

 - Multiple lecture and lab options are offered each semester.
 Check Course Schedule for offerings.

-- Each Dimensions course is 1 credit hour and half semester.
+- Each DWB course is 1 credit hour and half semester.

-- Currently, Dimensions courses cannot be takes as university electives.
+- Currently, Dimensions courses cannot be taken as university electives.
 If students need one credit hour elective courses, they can register for PEMES activity courses that are listed as PEMES 1A or 1B.

 - We highly encourage students to visit with their academic advisors before enrolling into Dimensions courses to avoid registration mistakes.